erviveksoni/alexa-controlled-smart-home-lab/Exercise2/readme.md

 - Open Arduino IDE
 - Go to tools -> Manage Libraries...
 - Search for DHT
-- Click on Install next to DHT Sensor library by Adafruit
+- Click on Install next to DHT Sensor library by Adafruit.
+If prompted, install all the dependent libraries for DHT11

 ## Setting GPIO
 - Include the DHT library in the sketch by adding the below code at the top of the file